 The liberal arts approach at Redeemer was formative for Bick.
 “At first, as an editor trying to cover faith and culture, it felt like too vast a field.
 But I was grateful that my liberal arts education gave me a foundation for almost every topic – at least a starting reference point.”

 Bick lives in Newcastle, Ontario with her husband Allan (‘01), who works in the renewable energy field.
 They have three children, who she says are “news junkies,” who debate current events at the dinner table and with politicians near and far – if they respond to their feisty letters.
 Bick and her husband also foster redemptive holidays.
-You can read more online about how their family went on vacation in Wigtown last February – Scotland’s National Book Town.
+Their family went on vacation in Wigtown last February – Scotland’s National Book Town.
 But they didn’t spend the week in a hotel.
 They lived in and operated a bookstore!

 “Absorbing all the news of the world, this notion of ‘redemptive journalism’ keeps me from being overwhelmed by its pain and suffering; it encourages me to look for those places where God is bringing healing, hope and restoration.
 And where we are invited to join him!”